CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Execution_Guide.md

 7. Run `make update` in the root of the `openshift/release` repository to update OpenShift CI's metadata files.

 ### Using a Chain
 Below is a basic representation of what an execution chain could look like.
-This example is an execution chain that executes a ref, another chian, then another ref.
+This example is an execution chain that executes a ref, another chain, then another ref.
 This structure allows us to string reusable steps and scenario specific steps together to complete the execution step.

 ```mermaid
 ---